greydongilmore/AFIDS_macaca/material/README.md

 ### **23. Right superior AM temporal horn**

   * alias: Rhoton's right uncal recess
+  * Jump to AC, proceeding posterior while monitoring sagittal view until slice intersection is touching posterior of hypothalamus or anterior of the brainstem in sagittal view.
-  * At the superior hippocampal-amygdalar transition area (HATA)
+  * Proceed lateral while monitoring the coronal view.
+Place fiducial at the superior hippocampal-amygdalar transition area (HATA).
+Verify in the axial view.
   * NOTE: there is also an inferior anteromedial temporal horn
   * Rhoton's uncal recess:
     * "narrow medially projecting space between hippocampal head & ventricular surface of amygdala located lateral to uncal apex")